 Introduction to Annual Reviews

-All children and young people with an Education, Health and Care Plan will have an annual review which is a process that must happen by law.
+All children and young people with an Education, Health and Care Plan must have an annual review and is a process that must happen by law.

 According to the CoP 2015 EHC Plans must:

 - be reviewed by the local authority as a minimum every 12 months.